sjriesterer/FriendsAndDragons/readme.md

         The hero can move to any connected zone in his section as long as the zone point is not a PDE if the hero is on a PDE or if a PDE is connected to the hero's connected zones:
-            Case 1: The pivot path goes to or through the PDE The hero can move to the zone upstream from the PDE Case 2: The pivot path doesn't go to or through the PDE The hero can occupy the PDE and the connected zone to the left or up from the PDE Case 2b: The pivot path doesn't go through the PDE, pivot is on the right or down
+            Case 1: The pivot path goes to or through the PDE The hero can move to the zones upstream from the PDE Case 2: The pivot path doesn't go to or through the PDE The hero can occupy the PDE and the connected zone to the left or up from the PDE Case 2b: The pivot path doesn't go through the PDE, pivot is on the right or down